25 Classic Foods from the '80s

 Smurf Berry Crunch Cereal

 The animated series The Smurfs ran from 1981 to 1989, and during that period, the characters were honored with their own branded cereal by Post.
-Smurf Berry Crunch was actually not blue, but a mixture of red and purple.
+Smurf Berry Crunch wasn't blue, but a mixture of red and purple.
 Eventually, it was replaced by Smurf Magic Berries, which had star-shaped marshmallows in it.

 Fat Frog Ice Cream